 Chaired by Oxfam

 There is limited evidence on what has worked and not worked in Cash and Voucher Assistance (CVA) and markets-based programming as modalities for the delivery of humanitarian WASH.
 The Global WASH cluster encourages partners to consider CVA where feasible.
 This session drew learnings from Oxfam and CARE on the different models in Cash for Water that have worked to stimulate markets in fragile contexts.
 We're sure you have many questions in your mind.
 This session helped discover these answers together supported by examples from Somalia:

 Why use CVA in water?
 What worked and what didn't?
 Is it sustainable?
 Does it create ownership by the community?
 Is it cost effective?
 Are Sphere's humanitarian standards met?

 How Market Systems Resilience Can Be Effective in Conflict-Affected Countries

 Chaired by DAI

-This session will showcase successful strategies to incorporate market systems resilience (MSR) activities in Value CHain (VC) projects.
-After introducing the MSR approach and how it differs from a VC approach, we will review the advances and disadvantages of including an MSR approach in VC projects.
-Panelists will showcase two field examples of how they layered MSR approaches onto their VC projects, delivering increased resilience in conflict-affected environments, social capital formation and shared value creation between communities and business.
-The session will feature an interactive component where in guided groups, participants will practice developing MSR approaches to layer onto VC project scenarios for improved resilience.
+This session showcased successful strategies to incorporate market systems resilience (MSR) activities in Value CHain (VC) projects.
+After introducing the MSR approach and how it differs from a VC approach, we reviewed the advances and disadvantages of including an MSR approach in VC projects.
+Panelists showcased two field examples of how they layered MSR approaches onto their VC projects, delivering increased resilience in conflict-affected environments, social capital formation and shared value creation between communities and business.
+The session featured an interactive component where in guided groups, participants practiced developing MSR approaches to layer onto VC project scenarios for improved resilience.

 How the Global Coalition to Alleviate Poverty is Building Displacement-Inclusive Markets